Kevin-Lago/java-course-guide/unit_1_getting_started/lesson_2_statements_expressions_datatypes_and_variables/README.md

 - Variables are named bits of computer memory in which you can store a value.
 - Variables first need a data type and then a name:
-- <Data Type> <Identifier>
+- (Data Type) (Identifier)
+- Lets declare a String variable with the identifier stringVariable.

 ```java
 String stringVariable;
 ```

-- Here we're declaring a String variable with the identifier stringVariable.
 - Declaring a variable only reserves the memory; it doesn’t put anything in the memory.
 For that, we need to assign a value to our new variable.
 - We assign values to our variables using the assignment operator (=)